 · to optimise the transport of IP-based services?

 · to ensure efficiency and scalability in large networks?

+· to define architectures and interfaces (management and control) for QoS aware service distribution in premises and coordination between communication technologies (e.g. fibre, Wi-Fi)

+· to support communication assisted functionality for a variety of sensing scenarios (e.g., health, security)

 · to support new smart applications?